 Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

-1 – Learn at your own pace and on your own schedule
+Learn at your own pace and make your own plan

-Do not have goals that you will not be able to reach.
-I suggest you to have a specific idea of what you want to learn (which topics you really want to handle), of what you want to practice, being sure that you can study it well and then having the satisfaction of achieving it.
+Choose your goals consciously, choose goals that you are sure you can reach them.
+I suggest you to define what you want to learn (which topics you really want to handle), be sure that you can study it in an efficient way and then having the pleasure of reaching it.

-You have to take into account, as well, the time you have every day, you need to work from 9 am to 7 pm , and you go to bed at 11 pm, before 7 pm and 11 pm you have to cook, to eat and take a few time to rest.
-Some days you will be tired and some days you will feellike you do not want to study.
-So the key is the to study a few amount of time every day and be discipline to reach your goals, to keep up the motivation, to get fluency in speaking French, to feel good in immersion in France or in a French speaking country, in a variety of situations.
+It is important as well that you pay attention to the time you have everyday, you need to work from 9 am to 7 pm , and you go to bed at 11 pm, before 7 pm and 11 pm you have to cook, to eat and take a few time to rest.
+Some times you will not want to study you will prefer to rest.
+So, it is better to study a little bit everyday, to be regular in your learning journey.
+To reach what you want.
+To keep up the motivation, to get fluency in speaking French, to feel good in immersion in France or in a French speaking country, in a variety of situations.

-When you choose a subject do not be too general and do not be too specific : « how to conjugate a verb ? » is too general, « how to conjugate the verb être (to be) in the past tense ? » is too specific.
-The right subject is « how to conjugate the verb être ? ».
-The good thing with this approach is you have your daily target, but at the same time you can study what you want to study in a given subject.
+How can you choose a subject ?
+For example : « how to conjugate a verb ? » is too general, « how to conjugate the verb être (to be) in the past tense ? » is too precise.
+The right one would be « how to conjugate the verb être ? ».
+The good thing with this approach is you have your target that you do everyday, but at the same time you can study what you want to study in a specific subject.
 For example, with the subject « how to conjugate the verb être ? », you can choose to work on the present tense and the past tense (le passé composé) or to work on the future tense and the past tense (l’imparfait).

 Here is the verb être (to be)

 In the present tense

 Je suis → I am

 In the past tense (le passé composé)

 Il/elle a été → He/she was